lucas874/swarm-composition-artifact/README.md

 Our paper presents theory and techniques for the compositional specification, implementation and verification of swarm protocols, and for the composition of swarms.
 This artifact comprises a Docker image containing:
-* our custom extension of the Actyx toolkit supporting the theory presented in the paper,
+* our custom open-source extension of the Actyx toolkit supporting the theory presented in the paper,
 * scripts to reproduce the experimental results presented in the paper,
 * and several example swarms implemented using our tool.
 The swarms can be executed and their source code can be edited.